Legal sanctions

 As a parent you will:

-• receive an invite to a pre-court meeting, chaired by a member of the EWS.
+- receive an invite to an attendance contract meeting at the school with a member of the school staff chaired by a member of the Education Welfare Service Team.

 Make a referral for a legal investigation if you are a school.